learn-co-curriculum/react-hooks-create-react-app/README.md

     └── setupTests.js
 ```

-Here's a quick rundown of what these files/folders are used for:
+Here's a quick rundown of what the key files/folders are used for:

 - `/public`: Used for static assets, most importantly our `index.html` file.
 If
   you look at the HTML in this file, you'll see a `<div>` with the ID of "root"
-  &mdash; this is where our React components will go
+  &mdash; this is where our React components will go.
 - `/src`: All our Javascript and CSS code must go in this folder.
 This is where
   our React components live!
 - `package.json`: Our project configuration, including npm scripts and our
-  project's list of dependencies
+  project's list of dependencies.

 Even though our `package.json` only lists a few key dependencies (namely
 `react`, `react-dom`, and `react-scripts`), Create React App provides a number